goodluckoguzie/BigData-Infrastructure/Week9/Practical_17_SPARK_I.markdown

 ## Part A – Setup and Access

 ### Task A1: Start Your Hadoop Sandbox
-**Objective**: Ensure the Hadoop sandbox is running in Docker.
+**Objective**: Ensure the Hadoop sandbox is running in Docker with correctly configured containers.

 **Activity**:
 1. Open **Docker Desktop** and wait for it to show as running (green status).
-2. Check if the `sandbox-hdp` container is running:
+2. Check running containers:
    ```bash
    docker ps
    ```